 But the graphic specimens below – caught and posed in this virtual vinyl museum – still flicker with energy and, if you squint hard enough through the dust of their 12” x 12” enclosures, it’s almost like their fires still burn.

 A Nite at the “Hi Diddle Griddle” – the Paul Lestre Group (Stebbing, 1959)

 Paul Lestre was a London émigré playing polite, bebop inflected jazz to adventurous Auckland diners.
 In the late 1950s his group scored a residency at the – both corny and cool sounding – Hi Diddle Griddle at 507 Karangahape Rd.
-The Griddle, owned by Jim Jennings, an American, was set up as an authentic stateside steak house, equipped with charcoal broiler, pizza oven, the whole works.
+The Griddle, owned by Jim Jennings, who many thought was an American, was set up as an authentic stateside steak house, equipped with charcoal broiler, pizza oven, the whole works.

 The 1959 Griddle menu – reproduced in Perrin Rowland’s excellent 2010 book Dining Out: a History of the Restaurant in New Zealand – is a drool-worthy read stuffed with classic T-Bone steaks (“Mighty Jumbo – 11/6”), Chicken Cacciatora (“sautéed in sherry wine – 15/6”) and gut-busting three-decker sandwiches worthy of any New York deli (“The Dagwood – lettuce, bacon, tomato, ham, cheese – 4/6”).